kiarashvosough1999/KLoadingState/README.md

 }
 ```

-But you can also delcare it on view using `@State`.
+But you can also delcare it on view's structure using `@State`.

 ```swift
 final struct MyView: View {